ichthala/private-imdb/README.md

 ALICE M.

-All of the requested features are working.
-The only things I'm missing and still confused about are PARTIALS.
-I have a couple partials working (basic movie and actor), but I'm not sure if I should add some to the movie show page...?

-I could also:
+All the requested features are basically working.

+Still left to do:
+*Add more partials if any are needed (I'm not sure...)
+*Restrict a movie rating to the 0-100 range.
 *Pretty up the CSS
 *Figure out how to reload the show movie page without scrolling to top? (for + and - buttons) **This seems to require some Javascript